 Convert!
 Designing Web Sites to Increase Traffic and Conversion, by Ben Hunt, is as close to the perfect answer as I have ever seen.

 Written in plain English, with no computer code and very minimal jargon, this book offers a clear outline of how a website should work.
 In “Part 1: Designing for Traffic,” Hunt starts with the typical small business website (Home Page, Products, About Us, Contact Us, etc.) and then introduces a much more powerful and effective strategy.
-His approach relies on developing a far richer assortment of content over time, targeting and attracting traffic tactically into an ever-improving funnel.
+His approach relies on developing a far richer assortment of content over time, targeting and attracting website traffic tactically into an ever-improving funnel.
 You develop a website which casts a wide net, and then leads visitors — from wherever they happen to be in their quest — along the correct path to your product or service.

 Visitor searches, of course, begin with keywords, and Hunt provides an outstanding summary of how to use a keyword tool to determine which words and phrases people actually use when searching for your goods.
-Then he shows you how to employ a spreadsheet and some very simple math in order to sort these keywords according to which ones offer the most bang for the buck.
+Then he shows you how to use a spreadsheet and some very simple math to sort these keywords according to which ones offer the most bang for the buck.
 These would be your most relevant keywords with the highest popularity and yet the lowest competition.

 Of course, visitors who search for your keywords and arrive at your website will vary in their familiarity with what you do, so Hunt builds a concept called “The Awareness Ladder,” a six-step track from “I don’t even realize I need anything” to “I am going to buy this now.”
 By anticipating these different levels and addressing each one, you can more effectively lead readers to the desired goal — a “conversion.”

 “Part II: Designing for Conversion” zeroes in on exactly how to encourage visitors to take the next step, and the next step after that, toward the goal.
 On a mechanical level, this involves using web analytics to study how visitors moving though your website’s piping, allowing you to spot and repair leaks.
 From a psychological standpoint, it means understanding how to get your visitors’ attention, how to keep them engaged, and how to call them to action.
-Hunt offers a remarkably thorough introduction to these advertising basics in what turns out to be to some very quick and easy reading.
+Hunt offers a remarkably thorough introduction to these copywriting and advertising basics in what turns out to be to some very quick and easy reading.

 Throughout Convert!, there are clear, illustrative screen captures taken from Hunt’s own work designing websites, as well as spreadsheet examples of keyword research.
 He sprinkles in plenty of useful tips, pointers, and short bullet lists, and emphasizes important points in indented, italicized notes.